 NESTSMX will use this socio-techno-bio systems approach to study water in Mexico City.
 We will be examining the dynamic feedback loops among water infrastructure, residents’ interactions with their environments, and biological markers on people’s bodies.

-We will examine these dynamics in three steps.
+We will examine these dynamics in several steps.
 First, we will observe ethnographically how trust and distrust in water is produced through its availability, quality, and use in daily life—and how, in turn, this trust shapes neighborhood organization and household management such as food preparation and consumption.
 Second, we will look at how these socio-techno systems of trust and water shape people’s biological processes, such as their exposure to toxins like lead or bacteria.
 Thirdly, we will connect these biological processes back to the socio-techno by looking at how biological processes shape the neighborhood environment; for instance, how neighborhoods organize to remove toxins that are making people sick.

 An example of a socio-techno-bio feedback loop